 This mod does not seek to make any changes to the extant voting arrangements for PAC as agreed by UNCC.
-The latest position on which is that modification UNC07322 has been implemented effective from 14th Sep 2020.
+The latest position on which is that modification UNC0732 has been implemented effective from 14th Sep 2020.
 The legal drafting of this modification will deliver the same intent as the changes made to TPD V16.2.1 of the UNC under UNC0732.

-- 4.4.1 The meeting will be quorate where there are at least four Shipper User PAC Members and two Transporters (DNO and/or IGT) PAC Members present with a minimum of six PAC Members in attendance.
+- The meeting will be quorate where there are at least four Shipper User PAC Members and two Transporters (DNO and/or IGT) PAC Members present with a minimum of six PAC Members in attendance.
 For the avoidance of doubt Alternates do not count towards quoracy (as per Mod Panel) - 2.
-4.4.2 The Code Administration Code of Practice shall apply to the conduct of the meetings. - 4.4.3 Information to be used within meetings will be provided to PAC Members, the Joint Office and the Ofgem representative via a secure web portal.
-Such information shall not be downloaded. - 4.
-4.4.4 PAC members, the Joint Office, PAFA and Ofgem shall treat all information as confidential unless it is clearly marked otherwise. - 5.
-4.4.5 The default is PAC meetings are 'closed' to non-Members.
-PAC Members can agree to hold 'open' meetings. - 4.4.6 With agreement of the Chairperson, and for example for the purposes of but no limited to developing the PAC arrangements or carrying out investigations into performance, PAC Members can invite 3rd parties and non-members to the meeting - 7.
-4.4.4 The CDSP may be required to attend (by one or more representatives) meetings of the PAC. - 8.
-4.4.5 OFGEM shall have the right for up to 3 representatives to attend as observers - f.
-4.5 Appeal
+The Code Administration Code of Practice shall apply to the conduct of the meetings. - Information to be used within meetings will be provided to PAC Members, the Joint Office and the Ofgem representative via a secure web portal. - 4.
+PAC members, the Joint Office, PAFA and Ofgem shall treat all information as confidential unless it is clearly marked otherwise. - The default is PAC meetings are 'closed' to non-Members.
+PAC Members can agree to hold 'open' meetings. - With agreement of the Chairperson, and for example for the purposes of but no limited to developing the PAC arrangements or carrying out investigations into performance, PAC Members can invite 3rd parties and non-members to the meeting - 7.
+The CDSP may be required to attend (by one or more representatives) meetings of the PAC. - 8.
+OFGEM shall have the right for up to 3 representatives to attend as observers f.
+Appeal